-'''

 atexit.register(save_history)

 del os, atexit, readline, rlcompleter, save_history, historyPath

 '''

-13.4 Alternatives to the Interactive Interpreter
+13.4 Commentary

 This facility is an enormous step forward compared to earlier versions of the interpreter; however, some wishes are left: It would be nice if the proper indentation were suggested on continuation lines (the parser knows if an indent token is required next).
 The completion mechanism might use the interpreter's symbol table.
 A command to check (or even suggest) matching parentheses, quotes, etc., would also be useful.